-Neffs Canyon Trail is a 6.2 mile lightly trafficked out and back trail located near Salt Lake City, UT and is rated as difficult.
+Neffs Canyon Trail is a 6.2 mile lightly trafficked out and back trail located near Salt Lake City, Utah and is rated as difficult.
 The trail offers a number of activity options and is accessible from January until May.
 Dogs are also able to use this trail.

 cross country skiing